david672orford/android-webview-wsgi/README.md

 * werkzeug
 * sqlite3

-The following Python modules have been manuall added to python-install/lib/python2.7/site-packages/:
+The following Python modules have been manualy added to python-install/lib/python2.7/site-packages/:

 * tlslite-ng (with loading of verifierdb, POP, etc. commented out in api.py)